Blisse/blisse.github.com/README.md

 # Licensing

-Everything is free to use under the MIT License, except my opinions.
+Everything is free to use under the MIT License, except my blogs and opinions.
 Enjoy!

 # Disclaimer

-All thoughts and ideas presented in this blog are my own.
+Opinions expressed are solely my own and do not express the views or opinions of my employer.